Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Matrix product states

 \subsection{Extension to finite-range interactions}

 So far, we only considered single-site terms $\hh_i$ as in Refs.~\cite{Liu2022-129,Garcia2023-2023,Zhao2021-5,Martin2023-7}.
-The corresponding optimization problems are of course trivial in the sense that they are solved by product states $|\Psi\ket$ with the single-site ground states, corresponding to MPS with bond dimension $m=1$.
-The adaptation of the results to finite-range interactions is straight forward.
+The corresponding optimization problems are of course trivial in the sense that they are solved by product states $|\Psi\ket=|\phi_1\ket\otimes\dotsb\otimes|\phi_L\ket$ of the single-site ground states, corresponding to MPS with bond dimension $m=1$.
+The adaptation of the results to finite-range interactions is relatively straight forward.
 Specifically, consider nearest-neighbor interaction terms $\hh_i$ that act non-trivially on sites $i$ and $i+1$,

-where $\Tr_1 \hh$ and $\Tr_2 \hh$ denote the partial trace over the first and second component of the two-site Hilbert space $\CC^{d}\otimes\CC^{d}$, respectively.
+where $\Tr_1 \hh$ and $\Tr_2 \hh$ denote the partial trace over the first component and second component of the two-site Hilbert space $\CC^{d}\otimes\CC^{d}$, respectively.
 So, the last constraint in Eq.~\eqref{eq:hi-nn} assumes that the two single-site components of $\hh$ agree. \begin{theorem}[\propHead{Scaling of MPS gradient for Hamiltonians with nearest-neighbor interactions}] With MPS unitaries $\hU_j$ in Eq.~\eqref{eq:MPSiso} sampled according to the uniform Haar measure, and nearest-neighbor interaction terms \eqref{eq:hi-nn} the averages of Riemannian gradients are

-Finite-size effects decay exponentially in the distance of site $j$ from the right boundary and are controlled by the decay factor $\eta$ from Eq.~\eqref{eq:MPSgradDecay}. \end{theorem} The proof is given in Appendix~\ref{appx:MPSnn}.
-It also explicitly provides all terms contributing Eq.~\eqref{eq:varMPSnnExtVar}; see Eqs.~\eqref{eq:varMPSnnExtVar-diag} and \eqref{eq:varMPSnnExtVar-offdiag}.
+Finite-size effects decay exponentially in the distance of site $j$ from the boundaries and are controlled by the decay factor $\eta$ from Eq.~\eqref{eq:MPSgradDecay}. \end{theorem} The proof is given in Appendix~\ref{appx:MPSnn}.
+It also explicitly provides all terms contributing to Eq.~\eqref{eq:varMPSnnExtVar}; see Eqs.~\eqref{eq:varMPSnnExtVar-diag} and \eqref{eq:varMPSnnExtVar-offdiag}.